guardian/jai_2022_sandbox/DVC.md

 Annotation data is gathered on a cloud server that runs Prodigy in order to allow different annotators to connect to and annotate the same dataset.

-In order to backup and track changes to this dataset, we followed this [forum post](https://support.prodi.gy/t/prodigy-and-dvc-data-version-control/3390) and created a `cron` job that regularly outputs the dataset and commits it to DVC.
+In order to back up and track changes to this dataset, we followed this [forum post](https://support.prodi.gy/t/prodigy-and-dvc-data-version-control/3390) and created a `cron` job that regularly outputs the dataset and commits it to DVC.

 ```crontab